Giteau's law: Reception

 Just over 12 months out from the 2015 Rugby World Cup, Australian forward Kane Douglas, who was playing for Irish club Leinster, praised the restrictive selection policy for the national team in place at the time, despite the potential of missing selection.
 In an interview with the Australian Broadcasting Corporation (ABC), Douglas stated, "they've [ARU] got to be strong on their stance and encourage boys to stay and play in Australia and for Australia."
 In 2015, Douglas was released from his contract with Leinster, signed a three-year contract with the Queensland Reds, and was selected in the Australia squad for the 2015 Rugby World Cup.

 Upon the announcement of Giteau's law, Australian Rugby Union chief executive Bill Pulver stated: "This is a pivotal moment for Rugby in Australia, where for the first time in its professional history, the ARU will allow overseas-based players who have made a significant contribution to Australian Rugby to become eligible for the Wallabies."

+Since its introduction in 2015, the policy has attracted both support and opposition from former Australian Test players.
+Matt To'omua, Will Genia, David Campese, James Horwill, Quade Cooper, and Matt Giteau, the policy's namesake, have all called for its abolition.
+Conversely, Ben Darwin and Stirling Mortlock have publicly supported its retention.